Ultrastrong time-dependent light-matter interactions are gauge-relative: Example: Uniform motion through a cavity

 where ${\bf P}_{\rm T}^\alpha(t)$ is explicitly time-dependent due to its dependence on ${\bf R}$.
 This expression clearly has the same structure as Eq.~(\ref{hal}) and its dipole approximation, Eq.~(\ref{hamalph}), which were obtained by assuming a time-dependent coupling.

-In Supplementary Note \ref{ma} we specialise the above Hamiltonian to the case of a Fabry-Perot Gaussian cavity mode with mirrors orthogonal to the $z$-direction, as depicted in Fig. \ref{pic}.
-Assuming as before that ${\bf r}=r{\bm \varepsilon}$ and ${\bf p}=p{\bm \varepsilon}$, and that the atomic potential energy $V(r)$ is harmonic, the Hamiltonian reads
+To progress further, in Appendix~C we specialise the above Hamiltonian to the case of a Fabry-Perot Gaussian cavity mode with mirrors orthogonal to the $z$-direction, as depicted in Fig. \ref{pic}.
+Assuming as before that ${\bf r}=r{\bm \varepsilon}$ and ${\bf p}=p{\bm \varepsilon}$, and that the atomic potential energy $V(r)$ is harmonic, the Hamiltonian reads as

 where $\phi({\bf x})=e^{ikz}e^{-(x^2+y^2)/w_c^2}$ is a Gaussian mode envelope, with $w_c$ the Gaussian beam waist.
 We assume the path of the atom to be in the $xy$-plane such that ${\hat {\bf z}}\cdot {\bf R}(t)=0$.
 The cavity canonical operators are given by